Olympus E-450 versus Panasonic L10

 |Panasonic G1 (⇒ lft | rgt)||1440||no||3.0||460||swivel||no||4001||3.0||10.5||no|

-So what is the bottom line?
-Is the Olympus E-450 better than the Panasonic L10 or vice versa?
+So how do things add up?
+Which of the two cameras – the Olympus E-450 or the Panasonic L10 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Olympus E-450: